amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-speech-intro/tutorial.md

 Next, since we'll be using curl to send a request to the Natural Language API, we'll need to generate an API key to pass in our request URL.

-> **Note**: If you've already created an API key in this project during one of the other Cloud Shell tutorials, you can just use the existing key⸺you don't need to create another one.
+> **Note**: If you've already created an API key in this project during one of the other Cloud Shell tutorials, you can just use the existing key— you don't need to create another one.
 Just be sure to set the `API_KEY` environment variable with your existing key as described below.

 To create an API key, navigate to: